-(a) "Plaintiff" means a person who recovers a money judgment in a tort action for death or injury to person or property.

-(b) "Defendant" means a person against whom a money judgment is rendered in a tort action for death or injury to person or property.

-(c) "Contribution cross-defendant" means a person against whom a defendant has filed a cross-complaint for contribution in accordance with this chapter.
+- (a) "Plaintiff" means a person who recovers or seeks to recover a money judgment in a tort action for death or injury to person or property. - (b) "Defendant" means a person against whom a money judgment is rendered or sought in a tort action for death or injury to person or property. - (c) "Contribution cross-defendant" means a person against whom a defendant has filed a cross-complaint for contribution in accordance with this chapter.

 Comment.
 The definitions in Section 900 are designed to simplify reference in the remainder of the chapter.
-The definition of "plaintiff" includes a cross-complainant if the cross-complainant recovers tort damages upon his cross-complaint.
-Similarly, the defined term "defendant" includes a cross-defendant against whom a tort judgment has been rendered.
-The "defendant" may actually be the party who initiated the action.
+The definition of "plaintiff" includes a cross-complainant if the cross-complainant recovers or seeks tort damages upon his cross-complaint.
+Similarly, the defined term "defendant" includes a cross-defendant against whom a tort judgment has been rendered or is sought.
+The "defendant" may actually be the party who initialed the action.
 "Contribution cross-defendant" means anyone from whom contribution is sought by means of a cross-complaint under this chapter.
 The contribution cross-defendant may, but need not, be a new party to the action.

-901. If a money judgment is rendered against a defendant in a tort action, a contribution cross-defendant, whether or not liable to the plaintiff, shall be deemed to be a joint tortfeasor judgment debtor and liable to make contribution to the defendant in accordance with Chapter 1 (commencing with Section 875) of this title where:

-(a) The defendant or the contribution cross-defendant is the spouse of the plaintiff; and

-(b) The negligent or wrongful act or omission of the contribution cross-defendant is adjudged to have been a proximate cause of the death or injury.
+- 901. If a money judgment is rendered against a defendant in a tort action, a contribution cross-defendant, whether or not liable to the plaintiff, shall be deemed to be a joint tortfeasor judgment debtor and liable to make contribution to the defendant in accordance with Chapter 1 (commencing with Section 875) of this title where: - (a) The defendant or the contribution cross-defendant is the spouse of the plaintiff; and - (b) A negligent or wrongful act or omission of the contribution cross-defendant is adjudged to have been a proximate cause of the death or injury.

 Comment.
-Sections 900-907 are added to the Code of Civil Procedure to provide a means for requiring a spouse to contribute to any judgment against a third party for tortious injuries inflicted on the other spouse when the injuries were caused by their concurring negligence or wrongdoing.
+Sections 900-910 have been added to the Code of Civil Procedure to provide a means for requiring a spouse to contribute to any judgment against a third party for tortious injuries inflicted on the other spouse when the injuries were caused by their concurring negligence or wrongdoing.